 Quickly pour the hot caramel over the popcorn.
 Use a rubber spatula to gently fold the caramel into the popcorn, taking care to distribute it as evenly as you can.
 Transfer the mixture to the prepared baking sheet.

-Bake for 1 hour, stirring and turning the popcorn with a spatula every 20 minutes.
-Remove from the oven, and place on a cooling rack for 20 minutes.
+Bake for 25-30 minutes, stirring and turning the popcorn with a spatula half way through the baking time.
+Remove from the oven, and place on a cooling rack for 10 minutes.
 Gently break up the popcorn, and serve.

 You're so brilliant.
 I can see you being the mom to show up at the playground with homemade spiced caramel corn!